Tc00k/SwiftSetup/README.md

 ## Introduction

-SwiftSetup is a custom made solution for guiding users through first time login and setup after a SetupYourMac run (https://github.com/dan-snelson/Setup-Your-Mac)
+SwiftSetup is a custom made solution for guiding users through first time login and setup after enrollment (SetupYourMac in this example https://github.com/setup-your-mac/Setup-Your-Mac)

 ## Features